This is a foreign exchange guide to Cuba, the Cuban Peso currency plus CUP transfers and travel tips.

 Travel money for Cuba

 As mentioned above, the Cuban Peso is a closed currency.
-Which means that you will not be able to purchase the currency (CUP) before departure and will need to buy it upon arrival in Cuba.
+Which means that you may find it difficult (or be permitted) to purchase the currency (CUP) before departure and will need to buy it upon arrival in Cuba.

 For these types of destinations, using a pre-paid travel card is a good solution.
 As no travel cards support loading closed currencies like the CUP you will incur currency conversion or foreign transaction fees if you use a travel money card in Cuba.